buddhist-uni/buddhist-uni.github.io/_content/articles/buddhism-in-a-nutshell-four-seals-of-dharma_dzongsar-khyentse-rinpoche.md

 month: jan
 journal: lions-roar
 address: "Halifax, Nova Scotia"
-pages: "7"
+pages: 7
 ---

-An explanation of what it means for a teaching to be Buddhist through the lens of the four seals
+An explanation of what it means for a teaching to be Buddhist through the lens of the four seals.